lmlui/Jorg/README.md

 1. Create a manifest file for MIRA
 1. Use `mirabait` to map reads to a bin
-1. Use MIRA to reassemble the reads
+1. Use `mira` to reassemble the reads
 1. Repeat steps 2 and 3 until reaching the number of iterations indicated

   <h3>Parameters</h3>